langfuse/langfuse-docs/pages/guides/cookbook/integration_openai_sdk.md

 # create random trace_id, could also use existing id from your application, e.g. conversation id
 trace_id = str(uuid4())

-# run main function and let Langfuse decorator do the rest
+# run main function, set your own id, and let Langfuse decorator do the rest
 print(main("Bulgaria", "admin", langfuse_observation_id=trace_id))

-# Flush observations to Langfuse
-langfuse_context.flush()
 ```

-### Add scores to generation
+### Programmatically add scores

-You can also add [scores](https://langfuse.com/docs/scores) to the trace, to e.g. record user feedback or some other evaluation.
+You can add [scores](https://langfuse.com/docs/scores) to the trace, to e.g. record user feedback or some programmatic evaluation.
 Scores are used throughout Langfuse to filter traces and on the dashboard.
 See the docs on scores for more details.

 The score is associated to the trace using the `trace_id`.